-On February 28th, I moderated our firm’s “Distressed Cannabis Businesses” webinar.
-In that webinar, Griffen, Ethan, Vince, and I discussed the current financial and economic pressure the entire cannabis industry is facing today.
+On February 28th, we put on a webinar on “Distressed Cannabis Businesses” webinar.
+In that webinar, Griffen, Ethan, and Vince discussed the current financial and economic pressure the entire cannabis industry is facing today.
 We covered reorganization, litigation, dissolution, M&A, receivership, secured interests, and liquidation.
 And we of course discussed how state-by-state cannabis regulations impacts all of the foregoing.
 If you missed distressed cannabis businesses webinar, here are the highlights:

 Because cannabis remains federally illegal, filing for bankruptcy in U.S. federal court isn’t really an option for a distressed or insolvent cannabis business.
 However, as Ethan explained in the webinar, the case is less clear when the debtor is just an ancillary cannabis business.
 This is a nuanced, fact-specific area of law, with courts coming to seemingly inconsistent conclusions across jurisdictions.

 Bankruptcy is a distressed business tool for re-organization in order to survive.
 Without it, the cannabis industry is left with a few (often inadequate) alternatives to deal with financial fall out.